tnightengale/tnightengale.github.io/_posts/2018-06-21-credit_default.md

 ## Conclusion

-Our model acheives a training accuracy of 0.83 and a test accuracy of approximately 0.77.
+Our model achieved a training accuracy of 0.83 and a test accuracy of approximately 0.77.
 While this is obviously better than simply guessing defaulting customers, this is insufficient to the current needs of modern firms concerned with credit default.

 The take-aways of this notebook are:
 - pandas can be used as a preliminary cleaning tool
 - tflearn is a great library for trying out different neural network configurations quickly
 - approaching problems critically is essential to obtain reasonable solutions

-In our case the cost of failing to detect a defauting customer is likely higher than incorrectly labelling a paying customer.
+In our case the cost of failing to detect a defaulting customer is likely higher than incorrectly labelling a paying customer.
 We applied a weighted loss function to account for this imbalance in the types of errors made by the model.